paul-english/slcc-eportfolio/cs-1030-002-Su12/index.md

 * [Base Converter](https://github.com/nrub/base-converter) - A form for quickly converting a number in binary, octal, decimal, or hex to any other base value.
 [Running Example](http://base-converter.onfrst.com)
 * [IP Calculator](https://github.com/nrub/ip-tool) - A calculator for deriving specific meta information around an IP Address.
 [Running Example](http://ip-tool.onfrst.com)

-## Logs

-Date based logs for most of the classes attended.
-Word Count analysis is likely to provide a good basis on which days I was awake or not.

-* TODO